Child (Pediatric) Behavioral Therapist – Career, Salary & State Licensure

 Counseling Schools Search

-Child behavior therapists are mental health counselors or marriage and family therapists who specialize in the treatment of children and adolescents.
+Child behavior therapists are mental health counselors or marriage and family therapists who specialize in treating children and adolescents.
 They have earned master’s degrees in their field and have specific education and training on how to help young clients.

 Professionals in this field can diagnose mental illnesses, write treatment plans, provide therapy, and collaborate with family members and other professionals.
 While there is no certification or license specifically for child behavior therapists, many may choose to pursue certification in child-centric treatment methods such as play therapy through the Association for Play Therapy (APT).

-Between 2018 to 2028, there is an anticipated 22 percent growth in jobs for all mental health counselors, according to the Bureau of Labor Statistics (BLS).
+Between 2020 to 2030, there is an anticipated 23 percent growth in jobs for all mental health counselors, according to the Bureau of Labor Statistics (BLS).
 This demand for counselors is driven by new laws that have mandated coverage for mental health treatment and an overall increased emphasis placed on the importance of mental health.
-On average, mental health therapists earn $49,950 per year (BLS May 2019).
+On average, substance abuse, behavioral disorder, and mental health counselors earn $53,490 per year (BLS May 2021).